Re-Used Props - Engineering Tools

 The Zibalian scanner from TNG: "The Most Toys" later appeared as a Kes scanner in "Attached".

 The Banean brain scanner from VOY: "Ex Post Facto" reappears as an engineering tool of the Pralor in "Prototype".
 It is also seen as part of the Romulan torturing inventory in DS9: "Inter Arma Enim Silent Leges".
-The device was designed by Ed Kline, is available from Modern Props and also appeared in "Men in Black".
+The device was designed by Ed Kline, used to be available from Modern Props and also appeared in "Men in Black".

 Pralor devices & re-uses

 Two devices of the Pralor in VOY: "Prototype", of which one is identified as submicron scanner (left portion of the image), are identical to two Srivani instruments in VOY: "Scientific Method".
 One of the devices also appears as a Hirogen scanner in VOY: "Flesh ans Blood".
-This prop was designed by Ed Kline, is available from Modern Props and also appeared in "Men in Black".
+This prop was designed by Ed Kline, used to be available from Modern Props and also appeared in "Men in Black".